Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 - Open shoes or sandals with straps that don't touch the irritated area

-More extensive surgeries may be required to realign the toe joint.
+More extensive surgeries are usually required to realign the toe joint.
 Although there are variations of each, they generally involve one or more of the following:

 - Osteotomy (cutting and realigning the joint)